GM Confirms Next-Generation Chevy Camaro

 Of course, all of this must be considered in the broader context of GM’s transition to an all-electric lineup by the 2035 calendar year.
 One report released late last year indicates that GM will leverage the Chevy Camaro nameplate to create a new Camaro EV sub-brand “umbrella,” offering a variety of different all-electric models covering several different segments.
 Among these may be a new coupe and convertible model, as well as possibly a mid-price flagship sports car loosely related to the upcoming electric Corvette models, and even an all-electric Chevy Camaro utility vehicle.

 As always, we’ll keep an eye on this story and report back any developments as we get them, so stay tuned.
-In the meantime, subscribe to GM Authority for more Chevy Camaro news, Chevy news, GM business news.
+In the meantime, subscribe to GM Authority for more Chevy Camaro news, Chevy news, and GM business news.

 I will try to upgrade from my 17 Camaro to this collectors edition.
 Although, can call it, that I won’t be able to get one due to allocations.